t-edson/PicPas/README.md

 When relative path is used, the file will be created in the same folder the Pascal program is.

+If it's not defined the name of the *.hex file, it will be used the name of the program/unit compiled.
+So if the program is called "myprogram" (and the file is "myprogram.pas"), then the *.hex file will be "myprogram.hex".

+Directive {$OUTPUTHEX}, can be placed in any part of the source code and can be used several times.
+If so, the output file will be the defined by the last directive.

 #### $DEFINE

 Define symbols or macros